Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 #### Serial Programmer Usage

+To program via your USB-Serial setup ...

+ 1. Navigate to the *Tools -> Programmer* menu and select an iteration of the *Serial-UPDI* options (Based on upload speeds, the tinyAVR core offers 57600 baud, 230400 baud, and 460800 baud options - thus the different speed settings)
+ 2. Then, under *Tools -> Port* select the port connected to your USB-Serial adapter, if not already selected
+ 3. Finally, upload your sketch via the *Upload* button and watch as your board is programmed at lightning speeds!

-**Note that this does not give you serial monitor - you need to connect a serial adapter the normal way for that**
+**Note - the serial programmer setup does not give you a serial monitor** - you'll need to connect a serial adapter the normal way for that.
+The later documented [USB-C UPDI Serial Programmer](https://teddywarner.org/Projects/SerialUPDI/#usb-c-updi-programmer-manufacturing) board provides a switching feature between a serial programming and serial monitoring mode, allowing for all programming and monitoring work to be done without rework of connections.
+Be sure to check out the specific [USB-C UPDI Serial Programmer usage](https://teddywarner.org/Projects/SerialUPDI/#programmer-usage) section for use of this feature.

+**Congrats!** you can now program any modern [AVR Microcontrollers](https://www.microchip.com/en-us/products/microcontrollers-and-microprocessors/8-bit-mcus/avr-mcus) via UPDI with a simple USB-Serial adapter with a speed increase by a factor of twenty when compared with the prior *jtag2updi* method.

 ## USB-C UPDI Programmer Manufacturing